P-30: Roaming the Santa Monica Mountains

 Male | Born April 2013 | Alive

-He is suspected of fathering P-54.
 Researchers documented him and his half-sibling P-23 traveling together for three days and then, approximately 90 days later, saw a series of localized GPS locations, indicating that P-23 had recently given birth.
-If genetic testing confirms that P-30 is the father, it would the first documentation of him fathering kittens.
+Genetic testing has revealed, however, that P-12 is the father, not P-30.
+Females can breed with multiple males during an estrus cycle.